 Start a new family tradition this summer – go fishing for catfish.
 Bring along two coolers with ice, one to keep your bait firm and fresh and another to keep your catch cold and preserve that great taste.

-“Catfish tend to be more active in warmer weather,” explained Joe Larscheid, chief of the Iowa DNR’s Fisheries Bureau.
-They are in every stream of any size and in all lakes and many farm ponds.
+“Catfish are more active in hot weather,” explained Joe Larscheid, chief of the Iowa Department of Natural Resources’ (DNR) Fisheries Bureau.
+They are biting in every stream of any size, in all lakes and many farm ponds.

-A catfish’s sense of smell and taste is tremendous.
+Catfish have a great sense of smell and taste.
 Try prepared dip baits, chicken livers, minnows or chubs, green sunfish, bluegill, crawdads, frogs, night crawlers or dead, but fresh, gizzard shad.

-Rivers in Iowa are loaded with catfish.
+Iowa rivers are loaded with catfish.
 Look for fish around downed trees and brush piles, but don’t overlook rock piles or other objects that deflect water and form a current seam.
-Position your bait just upstream of brush piles so the scent of the bait is carried downstream into the structure drawing the catfish out.
-Use a heavy weight to anchor the bait so it doesn’t drift into snags.
+Position your bait just upstream of brush piles so the scent of the bait is carried downstream into the structure to draw the catfish out.
+Anchor the bait with a heavy weight so it doesn’t drift into snags.
 If fishing the big rivers, try upstream and on the tips of wing dykes and wing dams on the Missouri and Mississippi rivers.

-Find more tips for catching catfish on the DNR website at www.iowadnr.gov/fishing.
+Find more tips for catching, cleaning and cooking catfish on the DNR website at fishing.iowadnr.gov.